morishxt/windctrl/README.md

 - 🎨 **Unified API** - Seamlessly blends static Tailwind classes and dynamic inline styles into one cohesive interface.
 - 🧩 **Trait System** - Solves combinatorial explosion by treating states as stackable, non-exclusive layers.
 - 🎯 **Scoped Styling** - Context-aware styling using data attributes - no React Context required (RSC friendly).
-- ⚡ **JIT Optimized** - Prevents CSS bundle bloat by intelligently routing arbitrary values to inline styles.
+- ⚡ **JIT Conscious** - Designed for Tailwind JIT: utilities stay as class strings, while truly dynamic values can be expressed as inline styles.
 - 🔒 **Type-Safe** - Best-in-class TypeScript support with automatic prop inference.
 - 📦 **Minimal Overhead** - Ultra-lightweight runtime with only `clsx` and `tailwind-merge` as dependencies.